Transconnectome/abcd-gps/README.md

 ---

 ## Repository Structure
-- **data/**: Contains CTGAN-generated synthetic data simulating the structure of the real dataset.
-We have provided **100 sample rows** to illustrate the format and structure.
 - **code/**: Jupyter Notebooks and scripts for reproducing key aspects of the analysis.
   - *Note*: For heritability calculations, only sample code is included due to restrictions on sharing real SNP data.